omkarjninja/omkarjninja/README.md

 - 🤝 I’m looking for help with **Full Stack Devlopment**

-- 👨‍💻 All of my projects are available at [https://omkarjninja.github.io/OmkarJ/](https://radiant-squirrel-cd45c4.netlify.app/)
+- 👨‍💻 All of my projects are available at [Omkar's Portfolio](https://radiant-squirrel-cd45c4.netlify.app/)

 - 💬 Ask me about **CSS,JS and NodeJS**